mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter5_Software_Timer_Management/Notes.md

 - Software timers are used to schedule the execution of a function at a **set time** in the future or periodically with a fixed frequency.
 The function executed by the software timer is called the software timer's callback function

-- Software timers are provided by FreeRTOS kernel, Dont require hardware support, and not related to hardware timers.
+- Software timers are provided by FreeRTOS kernel, Don't require hardware support, and not related to hardware timers.
 Software timers don't use any resources, unless their callback function is executing.

 - Software timer functionality is optional, In order to use them, have to define macro below in FreeRTOSConfig.h
 ``` C